 What happens if I don’t file my unemployment on my taxes?

 State agencies report unemployment compensation to recipients, as well as the IRS, on Form 1099-G. The IRS keeps a record of the tax forms issued to taxpayers.
-If your return does not match the IRS records, they may indicate a discrepancy by rejecting your tax return submission.
+If your return does not match the IRS records, they may indicate a discrepancy by rejecting your tax return.
 You should report all forms of income on your tax return to ensure your income tax is calculated accurately.